thiagocapuano/waves-documentation/en/waves-token-rating/about-waves-token-rating.md

 ## Token rating calculation example

-**User 1** scored the token with 5 stars.
+**User 1** scored a token with 5 stars.
 At the time of voting, there were 10,000 WCT on the user's account.

 In 24 hours, there were 3 operations on the user's account: spending 300 WTC, spending 200 WTC and income of 500 WTC.
 It turns out that expenditure operations amount to 300 + 200 = 500 WTC.
-Thus, 9500 WCT is the effective balance `B` (despite the fact that the same 10,000 WCT remained on the account after 24 hours as at the time of the scoring).
+Thus, 9500 WCT is the effective balance `B` (despite the fact that the same 10,000 WCT were on the account after 24 hours, like they were at the time of the scoring).

 `B` is in the range of 11 — 150,000, which means we calculate `k` by the formula:
 ```